First measurements with a new $\beta$-electron detector for spectral shape studies: Characterization of the response function of the detector

 \subsection{Monte Carlo simulations}

-The simulation of electrons has been traditionally a complex problem, mainly due to the difficulties in modeling and validating electron scattering.
-Modern simulation codes, such as the Geant4 toolkit~\cite{GEANT4} employed in this work (version 10.05), are known to give a reasonable performance, and they are continuously tested and bench-marked in order to improve the simulation of electron interactions.
-Recent examples can be seen in Refs.~\cite{NIMA_brem_2015,IEEE_back_2016,DONDERO201818,SOTI201311}.
-This allows us to rely on simulations for the calculation of the response function of our $\beta$ detectors.
+The simulation of electrons is considered a complex problem, mainly due to the difficulties in modeling and validating electron scattering.
+Modern simulation codes, such as the Geant4 toolkit~\cite{GEANT4} employed in this work (version 10.05), are continuously tested and bench-marked in order to improve the simulation of electron interactions.
+Recent examples of validations of Geant4 simulations with experimental data for bremsstrahlung produced by electrons~\cite{NIMA_brem_2015} and electron backscattering~\cite{IEEE_back_2016,DONDERO201818,SOTI201311,G4med} show a reasonable agreement down to 100~keV, where discrepancies are found to be significant, partly due to the uncertainty of experimental data.
+Such a validated performance allows the community to rely on simulations for the calculation of the response function of the present $\beta$ detectors.
 This was not possible in the 1980s, when limitations in the simulations caused Tengblad \textit{et al.} to use a parametric response function experimentally determined with mono-energetic electrons for the deconvolution of experimental data~\cite{Olof_beta_response}.